pikede/FloodFill/Readme.md

 3. **Build and Run:** Build the project and run it on an emulator or a physical device.

 TODO:
-1. add compose version
-2. fix weird main screen overlay
+1. fix weird main screen overlay
 3. allow user to specify grid size
 4. allow user to specify color using slider